wearsunscreen/viple/README.md

 ## Known Defects

 ## Contributing
 Contributions to Viple are welcome!
 Want to add a new level?
-Found a but?
+Found a bug?
 Have ideas for improvements?
-Please feel free to open an issue or submit a pull request on the project's GitLab repository.
+Open an issue or submit a pull request on the project's GitLab repository.